-Whether you are trying to move a palm tree from one location of your yard to another, or getting a field-grown palm tree from a nursery, the planting steps would be the same.
-Understanding how palm roots grow and respond to being cut, will help you avoid damaging them and increase palms survival rate.
+Whether you’re relocating a palm tree within your yard or acquiring a field-grown palm tree from a nursery, the steps for planting remain consistent.
+Understanding how palm roots grow and respond to cutting is crucial to prevent damage and enhance the palm’s chances of survival.

-In short, to transplant a mature palm tree without killing it, you need to dig it out with minimum root damage, safely transport it to the new location, prepare the soil and the planting spot in advance, and take extra care of the palm after planting to minimize the transplant shock.
+In a nutshell, to successfully transplant a mature palm tree without endangering it, you should excavate it with minimal root disturbance, safely transport it to the new location, prepare the soil and planting area beforehand, and provide extra care for the palm after planting to reduce transplant shock.

-Even though the roots of the container-grown palm will still be exposed to light and air, they won’t be cut unlike field-grown palms.
+While the roots of container-grown palms may still be exposed to light and air during the move, they are not cut like those of field-grown palms.

-Be prepared for your palm to undergo so called “transplant shock”.
-Transplant shock happens when palm tree experiences number of stresses after being recently transplanted.
-Those stress include new soil, new sunlight levels, new temperatures, and water stress.
+Be prepared for your palm to experience what’s known as “transplant shock.”
+This occurs when a palm tree undergoes various stresses shortly after being transplanted, including adjustment to new soil, sunlight levels, temperatures, and potential water stress.

-1. How Far To Dig Around Palm Tree Root Ball
+1. How Far to Dig Around the Palm Tree Root Ball

-In some palms like Coconut palm, half of the cut roots will survive and start branching no matter how close you cut it.
-That being said, for these two palm species, you can keep the root ball small when digging them out.
-However, most palm species depend on the existing root survival.
+So, for these two palm species, you can keep the root ball relatively small when digging them out.
+However, for most palm species, the survival of existing roots is essential.

-For palms that are less than 15 ft tall, I would recommend leaving at least one 1-2 ft radius from the trunk.
-Since rootball is three-dimensional, you will also need to dig 1-2 ft down.
-But of course the root ball radius depends on the size of the tree.
+For palm trees under 15 feet tall, I recommend leaving a radius of at least 1-2 feet from the trunk.
+Since the root ball is three-dimensional, you’ll also need to dig down by 1-2 feet.
+However, please note that the specific root ball radius should correspond to the tree’s size.

 Now that you know how big of a radius to leave, start digging a trench around the palm.
 No matter how careful you are, some of the roots will be cut.
 Push the palm gently to tip it over and cut the rest of the roots.